Domusgpt/vib34d-ultimate-viewer/DOCS/TELEMETRY_PRIVACY_AND_CONSENT_GUIDE.md

 - [x] Classify all telemetry events and gate analytics/biometric payloads behind consent.
 - [x] Record consent changes and schema violations in an auditable log.
 - [x] Expose adapter lifecycle hooks via the SDK and emit lifecycle telemetry.
-- [x] Integrate UI consent prompts inside `wearable-designer.html` and partner plugin scaffolds. *(Demo shell now includes consent toggles + compliance export button; partner kits still pending.)*
+- [x] Integrate UI consent prompts inside `wearable-designer.html` and expose a reusable component for partner plug-ins. *(Demo shell now packages the consent experience via `createConsentPanel`; partner kits can import the same module.)*
+- [x] Provide remote persistence adapters (`createSignedS3StorageAdapter`, `createLogBrokerStorageAdapter`) so compliance teams can stream vault data into approved storage.
 - [ ] Extend schema validation reports to persist in long-term storage with partner-provided retention policies.

 ## Next Steps
 1. Align with legal/privacy stakeholders on retention windows and cross-border data transfer policies for compliance telemetry.
-2. Provide ready-made consent UI components in the wearable designer demo and partner plug-ins.
+2. Harden the remote storage adapters with encryption-at-rest options and signed deletion flows aligned to partner policies.
 3. Evaluate TypeScript adoption for `ProductTelemetryHarness` to surface classifications and consent APIs at compile time.